 Ritz cracker topping

-- 13 butter crackers, like Ritz (1 fresh stacks sleeve)
+- 13 butter crackers such as Ritz (1 fresh stacks sleeve)

-- 1 tablespoon butter softened to room temperature
+- 1 tablespoon unsalted butter softened to room temperature

 - Preheat oven to 375 degrees.